-As the Sustainable Energy for All Verein für nachhaltige Energie ("SEforALL") qualifies as an International Non-Governmental Organisation, the provisions of the Austrian Association Act (Vereinsgesetz) are not binding for the preparation of these financial statements.
-However, these financial statements have been prepared in accordance of section 22 para 2 of the Austrian Association Act (Vereinsgesetz), on a voluntary basis, and in accordance with Austrian generally accepted accounting principles, including accounting and valuation methods of the Austrian Commercial Code (Unternehmensgesetzbuch - UGB), with the exception of the use of German language, Euros as the unit of currency and the valuation of financial foreign currency receivables with the lower value, and liabilities with the higher value from the acquisition rate and the closing rate.
+These financial statements have been prepared in accordance of section 22 para 2 of the Austrian Association Act (Vereinsgesetz), and in accordance with Austrian generally accepted accounting principles, including accounting and valuation methods of the Austrian Commercial Code (Unternehmensgesetzbuch - UGB), with the exception of the use of German language, Euros as the unit of currency and the valuation of financial foreign currency receivables with the lower value, and liabilities with the higher value from the acquisition rate and the closing rate.
 To provide a true and fair view of the financial statements, positions other than those stated in the Austrian Commercial Code (UGB) have been reflected.